 How to Protect Yourself: Service ContractsSource: The Florida Attorney General's Office

 If you are buying a car or major appliance, you may be offered a service contract.
 To many consumers, buying a service contract is like buying “peace of mind” from repair hassles.
-It is estimated that 50 percent of new car buyers, and many used-car and major appliance buyers, purchase service contracts.
-Costs range from $50 to thousands of dollars or more depending upon the item being purchased, the length of coverage and amount of coverage provided.
+Some estimates state that approximately 40 percent of new car buyers, and many used-car and major appliance buyers, purchase service contracts.
+Costs can range from $50 to thousands of dollars or more depending upon the item being purchased, the length of coverage and amount of coverage provided.
 Before you buy a service contract, consider the following:

 What does the service contract offer?